reefactor/brainfood_reference/README.md

 > If you stop to think about it, a pari-mutuel system is a market.
 Everybody goes there and bets and the odds change based on what’s bet..
 Any damn fool can see the horse carrying a light weight with a wonderful win rate and a good post position etc., is way more likely to win than a horse with a terrible record and extra weight and so on and so on.
 But if you look at the odds, the bad horse pays 100 to 1, whereas the good horse pays 3 to 2.
 Then it’s not clear which is statistically the best bet..
 > -- The Art of Stock Picking by Charlie Munger

-> How could people miss such a point?
-Why do they confuse probability and expectation, that is, probability and probability times the payoff?
-Mainly because much of people's schooling comes from examples in symmetric environments, like a coin-toss, where such a difference does not matter.
-In fact the so-called "Bell Curve" that seems to have found universal use in society is entirely symmetric
-> -- Fooled by Randomness Role of Chance in Markets and Life by Nassim Nicholas Taleb

 > A contrarian isn’t one who always objects—that’s a conformist of a different sort.
 A contrarian reasons independently from the ground up and resists pressure to conform.
 > Cynicism is easy.
 Mimicry is easy.
 Optimistic contrarians are the rarest breed.
 > -- The Almanack of Naval Ravikant